survivejs/webpack-book/manuscript/building_with_webpack/splitting_bundles.md

         + 3 hidden modules
 ```

-If you want, you can try the same without `CommonsChunkPlugin`.
-In that case React should end up in the `app` bundle.
-Here it goes directly to `vendor`. `manifest` ties that all together.
-Consider taking a look at the file contents to understand better how Webpack bootstraps the code.

-Beyond this, it's possible to define chunks that are loaded dynamically.
+Now our bundles look just the way we want.
+Beyond this, it is possible to define chunks that are loaded dynamically.
 This can be achieved through [require.ensure](https://webpack.github.io/docs/code-splitting.html).
 We'll cover it in the *Understanding Chunks* chapter.

 ## Conclusion